Click here to comment!

 and he repeatedly advised the subcommittee that NWLA’s concerns were

-• How can legislators vote for legislation that is unconstitutional?
+well-founded and that the legislation was indeed unconstitutional. - How can legislators vote for legislation that is unconstitutional?

 Legislators take the same oath of office as lawyers, judges, and other elected